needalongwaytogo/assignment2/README.md

-# Assignment2 -- Flood Emergency Planning
+# Assignment 2 -- Flood Emergency Planning
 ## Task 1
 This part was finished by Jianing, updated,completed, and pushed by Dilijahan.